 Theater J produces thought-provoking, publicly engaged, personal, passionate and entertaining plays and musicals that celebrate the distinctive urban voice and social vision that are part of the Jewish cultural legacy.
-Acclaimed as one of the nation’s premiere playwrights theaters, Theater J is a nurturing home for the development and production of new work by major writers and emerging artists exploring many of the pressing moral and political issues of our time.
-Dedicated above all to a pursuit of artistic excellence, Theater J takes its dialogues beyond the stage, offering an array of innovative public discussion forums and outreach programs which explore the theatrical, psychological and social elements of our art.
-We frequently partner with those of other faiths and communities, stressing the importance of interchange among a great variety of people wishing to take part in frank, humane conversations about conflict and culture.
+We present daring contemporary work alongside spirited revivals and provide a nurturing home for the development and production of new work that explores many of the pressing social and political issues of our time.
+Dedicated above all to a pursuit of artistic excellence, Theater J takes its dialogues beyond the stage, offering an array of innovative public discussion forums and outreach programs, including our Passports: Access and Outreach program which brings theater to area students and under-served adult populations.
+We frequently partner with those of other faiths and communities—coming together to take part in frank, humane conversations about conflict and culture.

 Performing in the 240-seat Aaron & Cecile Goldman Theater in the vibrant Dupont Circle neighborhood, Theater J works with some of the world’s most distinguished authors for the stage.
 It has produced world premieres by Darrah Cloud, Aaron Posner, Wendy Wasserstein and Ariel Dorfman, as well as debuts from emerging writers like Anna Ziegler, Sam Forman and Renee Calarco.